Germany odds to win World Cup 2022: Confirmed squad, route to the final, ranking & form

 Germany players to watch at this year’s World Cup 2022

-Germany top World Cup Golden Boot contender – Kai Havertz
+Germany top World Cup Golden Boot contender – Serge Gnabry

 Germany emerging player to look out for – Jamal Musiala

 The man of the moment and deservedly so, Jamal Musiala is the future of German football.
 But it could have been so different.
 Musiala moved to England when he was seven and came through the academies of both Southampton and Chelsea, being capped at youth level of England up until the U21s.
-However, he decided to make the switch to Germany for senior football and has played 15 times since, including against England at Euro 2020.
+However, he decided to make the switch to Germany for senior football and has played 17 times since, including against England at Euro 2020 and in the Uefa Nations League.

 Germany tactical analysis & likely formation at the World Cup

 Germany appear to have settled on the 4-2-3-1 as their favoured formation in recent times, with Timo Werner leading the line and Thomas Muller the Raumdeuter extraordinaire just behind him.
+However, Werner has sadly been ruled out of the tournament through injury, so Gnabry could be the one to replace him.
 In this system, whoever is at the spearhead of the attack is actually in a more fluid line alongside the wingers who can float around and cause problems from all angles.

 They can do this safely knowing they are protected with someone like Joshua Kimmich, Ilkay Gundogan or Leon Goretzka behind them, to help keep Germany defensively sound.
 Germany’s defence is something to admire too.
 Manuel Neuer is back to his best while Antonio Rudiger is at the top of his game and Niklas Sule does provide a sturdy partner for the Real Madrid man.
 Full-back is perhaps where Germany are weakest, but they do still have good options such as David Raum.